-Poet and essayist KC Trommer is the author of We Call Them Beautiful, which is forthcoming from Eyewear Publishing in 2019, as well as the chapbook The Hasp Tongue (dancing girl press, 2014).
+Poet and essayist KC Trommer is the author of the debut collection We Call Them Beautiful as well as the chapbook The Hasp Tongue (dancing girl press, 2014).
 A graduate of the MFA program at The University of Michigan, Ann Arbor, KC has been the recipient of an Academy of American Poets Prize and has been nominated for a Pushcart Prize.
 Her poem "Fear Not, Mary" won the 2015 Fugue Poetry Prize, judged by Kevin Prufer.
 She has been awarded grants and fellowships from the Queens Council on the Arts, the Table 4 Writers Foundation, the Center for Book Arts, the Vermont Studio Center, the Haystack Mountain School of Crafts, and the Prague Summer Program.

-Her poems have appeared in AGNI, The Antioch Review, Blackbird, The Sycamore Review, Prairie Schooner, Poetry East, and a number of other journals.
-Her poems have been featured in the anthologies Resist Much, Obey Little; Bared; and the forthcoming Who Will Speak for America?
+Her poems have appeared in AGNI, The Antioch Review, Blackbird, The Sycamore Review, Prairie Schooner, Poetry East, as well as in the anthologies Resist Much, Obey Little; All We Can Hold; Bared; and Who Will Speak for America?
 Hear poems here.
 Her essays have appeared in LitHub and in the anthology Oh, Baby!
 True Stories About Conception, Adoption, Surrogacy, Pregnancy, Labor, and Love, (Creative Nonfiction, 2015).

 In 2017, the Grammy Award-winning composer Herschel Garfein created the song cycle “Three Rides” for soprano, cello, and piano from her work.
 The first of the songs, “The Cyclone,” had its world premiere in New York as a part of the 2017 Five Boroughs Music Festival’s Five Borough Song Book, Volume II.

 KC studied collage and painting at the Nova Scotia College of Art and Design, School for Visual Arts, and Parsons.
 Her collage work has been featured in group and solo shows in Ann Arbor and New York City.
-She is the Assistant Director of Communications at NYU Gallatin and lives in Jackson Heights, Queens with her family.
+She is the Assistant Director of Communications at NYU Gallatin and lives in Jackson Heights, Queens with her son.